-- 1. The department may, by simple majority vote of tenured and tenure-track members, designate PRC membership to be comprised of all tenured faculty members in the department or; - 2.
-Where a department chooses to elect its members, it will develop election procedures and conduct elections.
+- The department may, by simple majority vote of tenured and tenure-track members, designate PRC membership to be comprised of all tenured and approved for tenure faculty members in the department or; - Where a department chooses to elect its members, it will develop election procedures and conduct elections.
 Tenured and tenure-track members are eligible to participate in these elections.
-Elections will be conducted no later than February 1. - 3.
-By September 1, the department will file with Academic Affairs (through the appropriate Dean) the names of its PRC members and chair. - 4.
-All PRC selection procedures will be filed with the Office of Academic Affairs (through the appropriate Dean).
+Elections will be conducted no later than the date specified in Timeline 6.4.

+- By the date specified in Timeline 6.4, the department will notify the appropriate dean, who in turn will file with Academic Affairs, the names of its PRC members and chair for the upcoming academic year. - In the event that a department will have candidates needing external reviews in advance of the upcoming academic year, the incoming PRC will be responsible for coordinating any external review processes.
+This is to ensure continuity of the PRC throughout a candidate's promotion process. - All PRC selection procedures will be filed with the Office of Academic Affairs (through the appropriate Dean).
 Prior to implementation, these will be reviewed jointly by the Union and the College to assure fairness and equity.
 Once reviewed, departmental selection procedures will be made public.